Tarushi-kumari/LocalRepo/README.md

-# this is me tarushi struddlinb with github
+# this is me tarushi struggling
+with github